Potential Sponsored Students

 The Student Refugee Program is a unique program that combines resettlement to Canada with access to post-secondary education for young refugees.
 It is managed by WUSC, a non-profit Canadian international development agency.
 Note that the Student Refugee Program is NOT a scholarship program - students are sponsored for one year and receive basic financial and social support.

-The SRP is supported by WUSC Local Committees (made up of university, college, and CEGEP students, staff, and faculty) on campuses across Canada.
-Through its agreements with the Government of Canada and the Government of Québec (a Canadian province), WUSC enables students sponsored through the program to enter Canada as permanent residents.
+The Student Refugee Program is supported by WUSC Local Committees (made up of university, college, and CEGEP students, staff, and faculty) on campuses across Canada.
+Through its agreements with the Government of Canada and the Government of Québec (a Canadian province), WUSC enables students sponsored through the program to enter Canada as Permanent Residents.

 How to apply

-WUSC accepts applications only from the following countries of asylum: Jordan, Kenya, Lebanon, Malawi, Tanzania, and Uganda.
+WUSC accepts applications from eligible applicants in the following countries of asylum: Jordan, Kenya, Lebanon, Malawi, Tanzania, and Uganda.

 If you meet the above criteria, please read the following before beginning the application process:

-- You must live in the country of asylum from which you are sending your application and be recognized as a refugee by the authorities who are mandated to give this status, i.e. the national government or UNHCR.
+- You must live in the country of asylum from which you are sending your application and be recognized as a refugee by the authorities who are mandated to give this status, i.e. the host country government or UNHCR.

-- includes up-to-date contact information i.e. an e-mail (if you have one) and a phone number (either your own or that of someone who can take a message for you.)
+- Include up-to-date contact information, including an email and a phone number (either your own or that of someone who can take a message for you)

 Where to apply

-Send your application to the address below that corresponds to your country of asylum.
-Note that we only accept applications in the offices indicated below and during the recruitment period.
-If you submit your documents before then, they will not be accepted as official submissions.
-For any questions you can contact us through email@example.com.
+Please submit your application to the organization below that corresponds to your country of asylum.
+Note that we only accept applications in the offices indicated below and only during the recruitment period which is open for 2-3 weeks each year.
+The month of application will vary by country.

 WUSC Student Refugee Program